EVIDENCE

 • Teams trusted to make trade-offs within clear constraints

 The result: Engineers spend time engineering.
 Product people spend time on product strategy.
-No one spends time coordinating.
+Coordination still exists, but far less of it takes the form of recurring status meetings and manual reporting.

 Spotify: Autonomous Squads